kevinlemus/heads-or-tails/README.md

 # heads-or-tails
 A program to return heads or tails.
+Written in Python.